emisanada/learn-git-basics/README.md

 ### Fazendo Mudanças
 Agora é hora de fazer algumas mudanças no projeto.
 Faça um novo ramo chamado `update-cheatsheet` e vá para ele.
 Abra o aruivo cheatsheet.md no seu editor de texto preferido.

-As you can see, this contains all the commands you will need to begin using git.
-Continue to add to it all the new commands you learn.
-To begin, here is a command that both creates a branch, and moves you onto it at the same time:
 Como você pode ver, este contém todos os comandos que você precisa para começar a usar git.
 Continue adicionando nele todos os novos comandos que você aprender.
 Para começar, aqui é um comando que tanto cria uma filial quanto te move para ele ao mesmo tempo:

 ```